Skip to Content

 What FluxStore can do:

-• Create checkout sessions for your customers
+• Create checkout sessions and process payments through your account.

-What FluxStore cannot do:
+What FluxStore can’t do:

 Why we prefer Connect